There are many things you can do to save the Bay at home. Here are some tips and publications to help you get started.

 - Drive less.
 Air pollution contributes more than one-third of all the nitrogen entering the Bay, and a large part of that is from vehicle exhaust.
 Make it a personal goal to combine errands and limit trips to reduce your contribution to auto emissions.
 And when the time comes to buy a new car or truck, choose the most fuel-efficient and low-emission gasoline, gasoline-electric hybrid, or alternative-fuel model in its class.

 - Buy local foods.
 Did you know that most foods you eat travel 1,300 miles before they get to your plate?
 Buying food that's grown on local farms minimizes transportation-related emissions.
 It also keeps local farmers in business—which is good for Bay lands and, ultimately, Bay water quality.
 Try shopping for your produce at farmers' markets, or join a Community Supported Agriculture farm, such as CBF's Clagett Farm.
+If you like oysters, here are some places to purchase them directly from local oyster farmers.

 - Reduce electricity.
 Besides auto emissions, coal-burning power plants are among the largest sources of mercury and nitrogen compounds in air pollution.